 - 1 pair trekking boots (medium weight, waterproof)

 - 1 pair comfortable walking/camp shoes

-- 1 pair wrap–around, UV–blocking sunglasses or glacier glasses
+- 1 pair UV–blocking sunglasses or glacier glasses

 - 1 soft duffel bag (NO hard frame or wheeled suitcases or bags).
 These will be carried by the porters and they must be soft.

-- Sleeping bag rated 20 degrees or warmer
+- Sleeping bag rated to twenty degrees or lower

 - Sunscreen.
 Highest possible SPF rating.

 - Wet wipes and small camp towel

 - Camera, journal, cards, etc for entertainment at camp

 Please consult your trusted health and/or medical professional regarding treatments or medications that treat muscle soreness, headache, vomiting, altitude sickness, dizziness, allergies and/or sleeplessness